Quit/jelly/README.md

 ## Jelly is a parachute, not a safety net.

-- It's possible that Jelly breaks with every update.
-It might take a few hours up to a few days to get a new version running.
+- It's possible that Jelly breaks with every game update.
+It's possible that I release versions that are absolutely unusable.
+It might take a few hours up to a few days to get a new (and working) version running.
 - Things can break.
 Things *will* break.
 Jelly is just as much of an Alpha construct as the game itself.
 While the goal will be to minimize damage, it cannot be guaranteed.
 Prepare to have your mod rustled.

 ## Jelly is alive.